sigmorphon/2021Task0/README.md

 </div>

 In contrast to the example above, the words are encoded in the [International Phonetic Alphabet (IPA)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) not in the standard orthography for the given language.
+This is true for the training, development and test data, even though we present examples here in standard orthography.

 The **development** and **test data** are in a different format.
 They are quadruples